 Danny Noonan – IC or Employee?

 In recent months and years, several states have begun to examine the classification of Independent Contractors given the rise of the gig economy via platforms like Uber, Lyft, and Grubhub.
-California and Massachusetts lawmakers have passed the nation’s most controversial “ABC” misclassification laws to sweep as many independent contractors into employee status as possible.
+New laws impacting caddie classification have been deemed by some to be shaking the foundations of the looper culture.
+California and Massachusetts lawmakers have passed the nation’s most controversial “ABC” misclassification laws in order to sweep as many independent contractors into employee status as possible.
 Those states are not alone – before COVID-19, several other states were moving in the same direction to include PA, NY, NJ, IL, and OR, to name just a few.

 By now, most golf courses in CA recognize that AB-5 is the dreaded state statute that codified the “ABC test” across California and not the name of a new 2020 Taylormade Driver.
 But is this so-called misclassification movement so sweeping in nature that it would snare the caddies from our favorite golf movie of all time – CaddyShack?